CZK/PLN exchange rates

 Total sum of exchanges in the last 10 days

-Notification about a change of the average rate
+Notification about a change of the Czech average rate bell

 Receive an e-mail when average rate CZK/PLN in the world is: